PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Computing and compiling pairs for evaluation

-Once the blocking rules have been properly formatted and prepared, they are then computed.
+Once the blocking rules have been properly formatted and prepared, they are computed.
 The `deduplicate` argument in the [`make_block`](R/blocking.R) function (`blocks` target) governs whether records from the same source system are “allowed” to be included in the final set of blocked pairs.
 Recall that there will be a (sub)target for every row in `qgrid`.

-Once the record pairs that meet at least on blocking rules are identified (the `blocks` target), those pairs are appended together, de-duplicated, and split into equal size data frames as the `bids` target (with `compile_blocks` doing the work).
+Once the record pairs that meet at least one blocking rules are identified (the `blocks` target), those pairs are appended together, de-duplicated, and split into equal size data frames as the `bids` target (with `compile_blocks` doing the work).
 The file paths are then